d2s/Documentation/_posts/2018-04-10-Changelog.md

 See [screenshots](/NextRelease).

-Creating the "restore part" of a task is removed, how to do a full restore will be redesigned.
-Creating both the "backup" and "restore" part at the same time is not the best way to do it.

-Some enhancements in the info part (cache info), select and delete log records and a better check if menu app is installed.
+Creating the "restore part" of a task is removed, how to do a full restore is reimplemented.
+There are also some enhancements in the info part (cache info), select and delete log records and a better check if menu app is installed.

 ## Version 5.3.5